Ottawa, March 20, 2017

 Reporting and Accounting Requirements

-16. As per sections 11 and 12 of the Customs Act and section 18 of the IRPA, every person arriving in Canada shall, except under certain circumstances, present themselves and report their goods at a nearest CBSA office.
-All foreign expeditions shall report to the CBSA upon arrival in Canada
+24. As per sections 11 and 12 of the Customs Act and section 18 of the IRPA, every person arriving in Canada shall, except under certain circumstances, present themselves and report their goods at a nearest CBSA office.
+All foreign expeditions shall report to the CBSA upon arrival in Canada.

 - (a) a Form A6, General Declaration;

-- (b) the authorization from FAITC (if applicable) and/or the CBSA acknowledgement letter (if applicable);
+- (b) an authorization from GAC (if applicable) and/or the FEAR acknowledgement letter (if applicable);

 - (c) a detailed list of equipment and tools to be imported that indicates the make, model, serial numbers (where possible) and approximate value of each item;